maksymiblue12/Minescript-Hud-Addon/docs/source/index.rst

 | **Minescript HUD Addon** is a Minecraft mod that enables scripts to render custom elements on the Minecraft HUD.
 | It extends `Minescript <https://modrinth.com/mod/minescript>`_ by providing additional functions for drawing **text**, **rectangles**, **items** and even **custom textures** directly on the screen.
+|
+| You can find the source code on `github <https://github.com/maksymiblue12/Minescript-Hud-Addon>`_.
+| If you find any bugs, please report them on the `issue tracker <https://github.com/maksymiblue12/Minescript-Hud-Addon/issues>`_.

 Contents
 --------